 Our Team

-The HabLab is an interdisciplinary collective of scientists, researchers, students, ceramic organizations, environmental groups, and university partners.
-We are grateful for the many students who have been involved through their coursework in the Judy Genshaft Honors College at USF Tampa and St. Petersburg campuses under the instruction of Professor Tina Piracci and Dr. William Ellis.
+We extend our appreciation to the many students who have contributed to the ORB project through coursework in the USF Judy Genshaft Honors College under the instruction of Professor Tina Piracci and through USF Integrative Biology with Dr. William Ellis.
 For the past 3 years, students enrolled in their courses have made meaningful contributions to the HabLab and the development of ORBs that have helped shape our present and future work.

 Principal Investigators